mpi2/PhenotypeData/reports/src/main/resources/currentDataRelease/cores/README.md

 # Description
-This directory contains unix tar `.tar` files of all of the SOLR cores that were used to make the data release.  _NOTE: these results are created from a snapshot of
+This directory contains unix `.tar` files of all of the SOLR cores that were used to make the data release.  _NOTE: these results are created from a snapshot of